TrackableEntities/EntityFrameworkCore.Scaffolding.Handlebars/.github/CONTRIBUTING.md

     ```
     git rebase -i HEAD~#
     ```
+    - Follow the remaining steps in these [instructions](http://gitready.com/advanced/2009/02/10/squashing-commits-with-rebase.html).
 17. Push your squashed commit.
     - Because rebase changes commits, you will need to add the `--force` flag when pushing your commits.
     ```